michael-collins/aa110-fa2015/exercises/exercise-2.0/2d-animation.md

-##Exercise 2
+##2D Animation: Ball Bounce

 In this exercise, you will produce an animated ball bouncing, a fundamental first lesson for anyone who studies animation.
 A bouncing ball is harder to animate than one might think, and requires the use of a few of the 12 main [principles of animation](https://en.wikipedia.org/wiki/12_basic_principles_of_animation).
 Some principles in use in the animation example below include easing (slow in, slow out), squash and stretch, anticipation, arc, and timing.

 ##Learning Resources